twilio/hls-frontline-pharma/README.md

     - Select the profile that you want to grant a user, for our case, the Salesforce Account creator would be "System Administrator" so find and click that
     - Scroll down to "Connected App Access" and tick the Connected App Name we created in the previous steps
     - Now Hit Save
-- Setup SSO in Frontline (Last Step!)
+- Setup SSO in Frontline
   - In the Twilio console, on the left panel, navigate to Frontline -> Manage -> SSO/Log in
   - Set "Workspace ID" to whatever you want (Org/Company Name)
   - Set "Identiy provider issuer" to `https://yourdomain.my.salesforce.com` where you can find the "yourdomain" URL mentioned in the Salesforce console by clicking on the avatar in the top right corner